jiangyigithub/my_offer/longman3000/vlog/24observe.md

 His solicitor said he committed the offence because he was heavily in debt.

 **office**
+`/ˈɒ/`
+The department occupies an office just a mile from the White House.

 **officer**
+`/ˈɒfə/`
+The document must be certified by the proper officer of the state.

 **often**
+How often do you see your parents?

 **once**
+She and her husband had once owned a house like this.

 **onion**
 Chop the onions finely.

 **operate**
+The bus is designed to operate in all weather conditions.

 **operation**
+The firm set up its own property development operation.

 **operator**
+a private operator running regular passenger services

 **opinion**
+The two women had very different opinions about drugs.

 ## 3
 **opponent**